“Orientation”

 Very little expected at this stage.
 Perhaps is willing to share with very close friends, family, or those INSIDE the church.

-The “Orientation Stage” found in scripture:
+The “Orientation Stage” found in Scripture:

 • Show me the right path, O Lord; point out the road for me to follow.
 Lead me by your truth and teach me, for you are the God who saves me.